all-ceramic restorations

 Abutment Selection

-The restorative process will be the final step in an anterior implant case.
-A custom abutment, such as those designed with CAD/CAM systems, will provide the best esthetics and function.
-A custom abutment can be designed to an ideal situation to support the restorative plan, including correct and proper angulation.
+A custom abutment can be designed for an ideal situation to support the restorative plan, including correct and proper angulation.
 The fabrication of the final restoration is then completed.
 In the esthetic zone, it is often required to layer color in the restoration to match the surrounding dentition properly.
 This step will ensure excellent, natural results that meet the expectations of the patient.

-An anterior implant restoration offers an excellent solution for patients that have missing dentition and require a conservative esthetic solution.
-This surgical procedure will effectively meet the esthetic outcome for the patient's teeth when proper case planning is understood and implemented.
+An anterior implant restoration offers an excellent solution for patients who have missing dentition and require a conservative esthetic solution.
+This surgical procedure will effectively meet the esthetic outcome for the patient’s teeth when proper case planning is understood and implemented.

 With the restorative process being the final step of a surgical implant procedure, it is vital to follow and take into account the preliminary work that must be done beforehand.
-At Burbank Dental Lab, we understand the importance of managing a patient's esthetic demands, especially in the esthetic zone, and are available to answer any questions.

 Did you like this article?